Customer Reviews (How to Get Positive Reviews)

 But if they give you a star rating that’s lower than your current average star rating, then don’t encourage them to write a review.
 Instead, ask for feedback.
 Specifically, ask what you could do to earn their 5-star review in the future.
 The advice they give you may just be far more valuable than yet another 5-star review.

-For help pre-screening customers and either encouraging a public review or collecting private feedback, try the Rising Star Reviews web app, which makes this process very easy and uses best practices for optimal conversion rates.
+For help pre-screening customers and either encouraging a public review or collecting private feedback, try the Rising Star Reviews best review management software, which makes this process very easy and uses best practices for optimal conversion rates.

 How to Deal with Negative Customer Reviews